Fresh Fish in Charlotte? Who Knew?

-When it comes to bringing Charlotte fresh local Carolina ocean fish, seafood and the best Wagyu Kobe Beef, the Carolina Fish Market has you covered.
-Our local Coastal Carolina fishing boats are carefully chosen by our fishmongers.
-We choose captains that know these Carolina waters and where and how to best wild catch some of the most sought after seafood and fish.
-Fish like Grouper, Red Snapper, the famous Stump Sound salty Blue Point type of Oysters, all kinds of fresh and local shrimp, Yellow Fin Tuna, Flounder, Mahi Mahi, Little Neck Clams and our famous Topsail Blue Blue Crabs sold either live or in lump varieties.
+Maybe this has helped you understand that when it comes to bringing Charlotte, NC fresh local Carolina ocean fish, seafood and the best Wagyu Kobe Beef around, the Carolina Fish Market is your only source.
+Who we buy from is important.
+So our local Coastal Carolina fishing boats are carefully chosen by our Chief Fishmonger.
+We choose only local boat captains that know these Carolina waters and where and how to best wild catch some of the most sought after seafood and fish.
+Fish like Grouper, Red Snapper, Golden Tile fish, Trigger fish, the famous Topsail Island, Stump Sound salty oysters.
+All kinds of fresh and local Charleston shrimp, Bigeye Tuna, NC Flounder, NC Mahi Mahi, Georgia Little Neck Clams and our famous Wilmington, NC Blue Blue Crabs sold either live or in lump varieties.

-Healthy and Good Cooking: Lastly, we’re going to help you not only learn about the wonderful seafood we catch right here from the Coast of Carolina, but also how to best cook these delicacies.
-We’ll help you create recipes for you, along with video instructions on how to make the easy grilled Oysters, to the easy steamed peel and eat shrimp your kids will eat or even a healthy baked Grouper and more.
+Healthy and Good Cooking: Lastly, we’re going to help you not only learn about the wonderful seafood caught right here from the Coast of Carolina, but also how to best cook these delicacies.
+Our chefs will help you create recipes for you, along with video instructions on how to make the easy grilled Oysters, to the easy steamed peel and eat shrimp your kids will eat or even a healthy baked Grouper, Halibut, Trigger fish and more.
 There are so many ways to enjoy these fish either baked, grilled, pan fried, sauteed, steamed, tartar, blackened and many more.

 - Ballantyne Magazine – 2013

 - Restaurant Traffic - 2014